hjanime/SPADEVizR/README.md

 ```

 <img src="README.figures/StreamgraphViewer_absolute-1.png" style="display: block; margin: auto;" />
-*Streamgraph showing absolute abundances for a set of specific clusters across all the samples*
+*Streamgraph showing absolute abundances for a set of specific clusters across all the samples.*

 ```r
 # The same could be done in a relative manner using the `use.relative = TRUE` parameter